Dreams Unlimited Travel

 If you need additional information, you can call Immigration at 1-800-375-5283.

 Transactions aboard the ship are in U.S. dollars.
-In The Bahamas, the Caribbean and in Mexico, U.S.dollars and major credit cards are accepted almost everywhere.
+In The Bahamas, the Caribbean and in Mexico, U.S. dollars and major credit cards are accepted almost everywhere.
 You won't need to bring much cash.
+For European and Mediterranean cruises, bring traveler's checks to the ports to exchange for local currency.
 One exception are gratuities for the Porters who check your luggage and assist in retrieving it at the end of your cruise.
 The other is the Post Office on Castaway Cay which requires cash.

 Disney Cruise Line has a convenient "cash-free" system on board the ship.
 When you arrive at the Walt Disney World® Resort or at the Disney Cruise Line Terminal at Port Canaveral, your signature will be requested for check-in.
-At this time you may also present a credit card (American Express®, MasterCard®, or Visa®), which will give you charging privileges at both the Walt Disney World Resort and aboard the ship.
+At this time you may also present a credit card (Visa, MasterCard, American Express, Discover Credit Card, Diners Club International, Japanese Credit Bureau or Disney's Visa Credit Card), which will give you charging privileges at both the Walt Disney World Resort and aboard the ship.
 Any purchases on the ship, including beverage services, spa, salon services, photography, medical and laundry services, purchases from the retail shops, gratuities, and any item or service of a personal nature, must be charged to your room.

-All charges must be settled before your resort departure and disembarkation from the ship by cash, personal check, travelers checks, Disney Dollars, American Express®, MasterCard®, or Visa®.
+All charges must be settled before your resort departure and disembarkation from the ship by cash, personal check, travelers checks, Disney Dollars, or the credit cards mentioned above.
 (Any other expenses are payable on demand.)
 Note: Credit card payments are subject to credit clearance, and personal checks must be accompanied by a valid U.S. driver's license and a major credit card.

 WHAT SHOULD I PACK?